DylanMoss1/Cambridge-CS-Application-Guide-Guide/content/College/index.md

 ![image](/../images/application_statistics.png#center)

-In 2024 we can see that the colleges which took ≥6 people are: Churchill, Downing, Fitzwilliam, Gonville and Cauis, Homerton, Jesus, King’s, Lucy Cavendish, Queens’, Robinson, Johns, and Trinity.
+In 2024 we can see that the colleges which took ≥6 people are: Churchill, Downing, Fitzwilliam, Gonville and Cauis, Homerton, Jesus, King’s, Lucy Cavendish, Queens’, Robinson, John's, and Trinity.

-Then I would look for central colleges using the [Cambridge Map](https://www.cam.ac.uk/colleges-and-departments/college-a-z), which narrows down the list to: Downing, Gonville and Caius, Jesus, King’s, Queens’, Robison, Johns, and Trinity.
+I would then look for colleges close to the city centre using the [Cambridge Map](https://www.cam.ac.uk/colleges-and-departments/college-a-z), which narrows down the list to: Downing, Gonville and Caius, Jesus, King’s, Queens’, John's, and Trinity.

+One might consider "central colleges" to be those within a reasonable distance of [Cambridge's Market Square](https://maps.app.goo.gl/iwkbYQ2kAtVPQHQE9).

-Out of these colleges, the I would consider the ones with grand architecture to be: King’s, Johns, and Trinity.
+Out of these colleges, the ones I would consider to have grand architecture would be: King’s, John's, and Trinity.

-I would then try to visit these on an open day, and pick the college which meets the rest of my criteria the best.
+I would then try to visit these colleges on an open day, and pick the college which best meets the rest of my criteria.
 For example, if I enjoy badminton and King’s has an active badminton team then this might sway my decision.

 Don’t worry if you don’t get a chance to go to an open day -- I chose my college (Queens’) without ever visiting it before!
 But if you do get a chance to visit the college in-person, then I would highly recommend it.

 ### Open Day Planning

 You can find the next Cambridge open days on their [website](https://www.undergraduate.study.cam.ac.uk/events/cambridge-open-days) -- make sure to book your place!
-There are many talks that take place on these days, try to find the talks that are most relevant to you and incorporate them into your visit.
+There are many talks that take place on these days, try to find all of the talks that are most relevant to you and incorporate them into your visit.

 I highly recommend planning out your route in advance.
 It can take a while to walk between colleges and departments which are far away, so try to visit nearby colleges at the same time.